5 ways gardening and plants can reduce stress

 Grow an herb garden in your kitchen

 Home chefs and foodies alike know how important it is to have fresh herbs on hand.
 Rosemary, mint, sage and basil thrive in small terra cotta pots on your sunny windowsill.
 They not only add the finishing touch to a meal or a refreshing drink, but tending your herbs helps to relieve daily stress while enticing you to experiment with new healthy recipes featuring your homegrown harvest.
+The use of CBD vape catridges and pens can also relieve stress for many.

 Monitor the air quality with aloe vera plants